Tropicalizing Principal Minors of Positive Definite Matrices: Tropical Grassmannians and Tropical Flag Varieties

-where ${\rm SUBMOD}_n$ denotes the cone of submodular functions on $\{0,1\}^n$ and we identify points in $\Ln$ with points in $\R^{2^{[n]}}$ as above.
-Our main result in this section, stated below, says that the realizable parts of these sets coincide.
-In the next section we show that these sets coincide with the tropicalization of the set of principal minors of positive definite matrices when $\cK$ is equal to either $\cR$ or $\cC$.
-However, the result holds for more general fields $\cK$ and may be of independent interest.
+Our main result in this section, stated below, says that the realizable cases of the equivalence $(2)\iff(3)$ in Proposition~\ref{prop:Mconcave} agree.
+In the next section we will use this to describe the tropicalization of the set of principal minors of positive definite matrices, when $\cK$ is either $\cR$ or $\cC$, as a linear slice of the tropical Grassmannian $\trop({\rm Gr}_{\cK}(n, 2n))$ and as the intersection of the tropical affine flag variety $\trop({\rm Fl}_{\cK}(n))$ with the submodular cone.
+However, the result below holds for more general fields $\cK$ and may be of independent interest.

-\begin{theorem} Let $\cK$ be a field with a nonarchimedean valuation with a splitting and an infinite residue field.
-For any positive integer $n$ we have
+\begin{theorem} Let $\cK$ be a field with a nonarchimedean valuation with a splitting, value group $\Gamma$, and an infinite residue field.
+For a function $F: 2^{[n]}\rightarrow \Gamma$, the following are equivalent: \begin{enumerate} \item The multisymmetric lift $\hat{F}$ is the valuation of a point in the Grassmannian ${\rm Gr}_{\cK}(n, 2n)$. \item The function $F$ is submodular and is the valuation of a point in the affine flag variety ${\rm Fl}_{\cK}(n)$. \end{enumerate} \end{theorem}